Yobi-Aditias/Web-Scrapping-and-Analyzing-User-in-E-Commerce-Bahasa-Indonesia/README.md

 - **Data Analysis**: We provide various data analysis methods allowing you to unearth valuable information from the generated dataset.

-- **Visualization**: Analysis results can be visualized interactively, aiding in a better understanding and presentation of information.

 ## File Explanation

 - **Data_Scraping.csv**: This file contains the results of the web scraping process, encompassing information related to Seblak business and online selling gathered from predefined sources.

 - **scrapping_e-commerce.ipynb**: This notebook file is an implementation of web scraping and data analysis in Jupyter Notebook format (IPython).
-Utilizing Python, this notebook includes steps for data collection (web scraping), analysis of the generated dataset, and data visualization.
+Utilizing Python, this notebook includes steps for data collection (web scraping) and analysis of the generated dataset.